 It’s a VERY fair price for established sites.
 WPEngine’s cost was WAY more than WPX, but the problem is that’s only for established sites.
 If you’re a new site, then Bluehost is WAY cheaper.

 What they could do to improve: The ONLY thing they aren’t good for is new sites.
 Their cheapest plan is 10x the price of Bluehost, so it’s too pricey for most people starting a website with no traffic in the early days.
+This has changed, for new or intermediate sites, check out WPX’s Micro Plan here.
+It’s far more comparable to Bluehost Pricing.
+But if it’s still too much, don’t fret.
 It’s easy to start on Bluehost to save the money and then move to WPX once the site is larger.

 Compared to the competition: WPEngine is their primary competition, which we found to be PUNITIVELY expensive and we don’t like how they handle DNS.
 Orange Geek is a small family business that hosts large sites as well and they are good people and provide a good service but have no cPanel for easy management, so WPX beats them out in my opinion.

 IMPORTANT:This page contains affiliate links to Bluehost and WPX.
 We earn commissions for referring traffic to these sites.
 While we are careful to only recommend products we actually use and like, you should know of our relationship with those companies.